There is a common debate on the question; “Should straight people attend Pride Events?”

 Again, similar to Pride Events, it is important to understand the history and fight to get gay bars and areas on our UK streets.

 Straight people need to understand that gay bars don’t just offer the best nights out, they also offer areas of acceptance and equality for the wider-LGBTQIA+ communities.

 So, in Conclusion…

-But it is important to be open minded and accepting whilst remembering the true meaning behind the event or area.
+But it is important to be open-minded and accepting whilst remembering the true meaning behind the event or area.

 Create friends, make memories and build communities.
 Stand up in unison for equality and diversity in your local area.
-Support your local LGBTQ+, Trans and Bi community.
+Support your local LGBTQIA+, Trans and Bi community.

 Respect, accept and connect.